Amber Lee Ettinger: Viral videos, and response

 Ettinger was hired by Barely Political founder Ben Relles to appear in the "Crush on Obama" viral video, which was posted to the Barely Political channel on YouTube in June 2007.
 She appeared in a later video called "Hillary!
 Stop the attacks!
-Love, Obama Girl" released on March 25, 2008.
-On May 7, 2008, Barely Political posted a YouTube video with Ettinger and former Democratic and Libertarian Party presidential candidate Mike Gravel, entitled "Mike Gravel Lobbies for the Obama Girl Vote."
+Love, Obama Girl", released on March 25, 2008.
+On May 7, 2008, Barely Political posted a YouTube video with Ettinger and former Democratic and Libertarian Party presidential candidate Mike Gravel, entitled "Mike Gravel Lobbies for the Obama Girl Vote".
 In the video, Gravel tries to persuade her to switch her support from Obama to him.
 She and Relles guest-lectured in Paul Levinson's class at Fordham University on September 21, 2007.

-In late September 2008 Ettinger made a YouTube video with Independent candidate Ralph Nader in which he argues that he should be included in the debates.
-The video was a spoof of conventional sitcoms and was called "The Obama Girl and Ralph Nader Show."
+In late September 2008, Ettinger made a YouTube video with Independent candidate Ralph Nader in which he argued that he should be included in the debates.
+The video was a spoof of conventional sitcoms and was called "The Obama Girl and Ralph Nader Show".
 Also featuring former Governor of Minnesota Jesse Ventura, the video followed what would happen if Obama Girl and Ralph Nader shared an office.

-In the Fall of 2008, Ettinger starred in a parody of "I Got a Crush on Obama" with a promotional video for EA's Red Alert 3.
-In it, she professes her allegiance to Howard Ackerman, a fictional presidential candidate played by actor J.K.
-Simmons.
+In the fall of 2008, Ettinger starred in a parody of "I Got a Crush on Obama" with a promotional video for EA's Red Alert 3.
+In it, she professes her allegiance to Howard Ackerman, a fictional presidential candidate played by actor J. K. Simmons.
 Since then she has been featured in multiple videos by Barely Political, including parodies of Jennifer Lopez, Fergie and Catwoman.

-In February of the election year 2012, Ettinger collaborated with Obama impressionist Iman Crosson (Alphacat) in the PoliPop video "Glease" which was a spoof of the song "You're the One That I Want" from the film Grease and television series Glee, in which "a smitten Obama seeks the affection (read: vote) of the Obama Girl."
+In February of the election year 2012, Ettinger collaborated with Obama impressionist Iman Crosson (Alphacat) in the PoliPop video "Glease" which was a spoof of the song "You're the One That I Want" from the film Grease and television series Glee, in which "a smitten Obama seeks the affection (read: vote) of the Obama Girl".
 A related music single was also released.
 In April 2012, "Glease" was included as part of the in-flight entertainment line-up for Virgin America airline.

 As the 2012 election approached, news organizations mentioned and interviewed Ettinger as a barometer of whether Obama would be re-elected.
 More than a year before the 2012 election, CNN Newsroom's Brooke Baldwin had remarked, jokingly, that "obviously, the Obama girl is the litmus test for who will win in 2012."
 In 2012, Ettinger declined to state who she was supporting for President.
 Sean Hannity interviewed Ettinger on Fox News Channel's Hannity about her level of support for Obama; Ettinger explained that her 2007 Crush on Obama video "encompassed what a lot of Americans were feeling the excitement for hope and change" and that now (June 2012) she hadn't given up on Obama, but added that her options (for voting in November 2012) were open.
 In a Fox News Channel opinion piece, J.D.
 Gordon used Ettinger's indecision in 2012 as a specific example of Obama's waning support.